How to Design A Golf Course (Everything to Know)

 As we will talk about later, water draining is a big thing as well.

-Make sure, especially on the green, that you can properly drain waterfall to keep the greens dry.
+Ensure, especially on the green, that you can properly drain the waterfall to keep the greens dry.

-The aeration are the little holes you seen on a green.
+The aeration is the little holes you see on a green.

 The Fairway

-The fairways should laid out in a way that maximizes space, but not too narrow to make the shot on the fairway impossible.
+The fairways should be laid out to maximize space but not too narrow to make the shot on the fairway impossible.

 It must also lead up very cleanly to the green.
 This helps with approaches and recoveries.